Samir Ujkani: Çaykur Rizespor

-On 18 July 2018.
-Ujkani signed with the newly promoted team of Süper Lig side Çaykur Rizespor, on a three-year contract.
+On 18 July 2018, Ujkani signed with the newly promoted team of Süper Lig side Çaykur Rizespor, on a three-year contract.
 On 26 September 2018, he made his debut for Çaykur Rizespor in the third round of the 2018–19 Turkish Cup against Tarsus Idman Yurdu after being named in the starting line-up.

 From the beginning of 2019, Ujkani was excluded from the first team squad alongside 4 other foreign players and moved down to the U21 squad.

 Retirement

 On 1 November 2023 he announced his retirement from playing after 4 months being unattached since contract expiration with Empoli.

 International career

 Albania

 Ujkani received an Albanian passport in May 2007, and started playing for the Albania U21.
 He made his debut on 1 June in a European qualification match against Italy U21.
 On 6 October 2008, he received his first senior call-up for the 2010 FIFA World Cup qualification qualifying matches with Hungary and Portugal.
 He made his full senior debut on 10 June 2009 in a 1–1 draw with Georgia in Albania.
+On 29 February 2012, Ujkani saved two penalties in a 2–1 friendly win against Georgia, becoming the first Albania goalkeeper to save two penalties in a single international match.
 Ujkani lost his starting place to Etrit Berisha during the 2014 World Cup qualification.